Proyecto3-Dpoo-grupo11/CarRental/README.md

 ### Structure
 The project has 4 main packages: `logica`, `control`, `vista`, and `pruebas`.
 The focus was on optimizing the reservation system by separating the client and employee applications into distinct frames within the `vista` package.

-### UML
-A UML diagram was provided to illustrate the overall structure, focusing on class interactions and relationships.

 ### Tests
 Encountered issues with reservation tests due to tight coupling.
 Dynamic loading tests had 86% coverage and worked well, excluding a specific catch block deemed unnecessary to test.